 Patients have a right to give or withhold consent for any procedure or treatment.
 Carrying out a treatment or performing a procedure without a patient’s proper consent can actually constitute assault and potentially put you at risk of incurring criminal penalties.

 The process of obtaining informed consent is based firstly on the assumption that the patient has capacity to provide consent.
 Next, it requires the aesthetic practitioner to discuss with the patient the purpose, risks and benefits of the proposed treatment and to communicate and document this process in detail.
-The practitioner doesn’t have to approve of the patient’s choice – a patient is free to make an ill-advised choice – although the practitioner may decide it is safer to say ‘no’ if they feel the patient is not suited to the treatment.
+The practitioner doesn’t have to approve of the patient’s choice – a patient is free to make an ill-advised choice – although the practitioner may decide it is safer to say ‘no’ if they feel the patient is not suited to the treatment, and you can read more about patient selection in our separate guide.
 The critical factor when it comes to consenting is that the patient’s consent must be informed by having all the risks and benefits of their chosen option explained clearly to them.
 This raises the crucial question – what risks should you warn a patient of?

-The courts do not provide clear guidance as to a minimum level of risk that should be communicated to a patient.
+The courts do not provide clear guidance about a minimum level of risk that should be communicated to a patient.
 While the following is not an exhaustive list, it highlights the broad principles guiding communication of risk to patients, based on previous cases:

-While the guidance on communicating risk to patients is vague, if you do not follow the correct procedure for obtaining informed consent from a patient and the treatment is not successful (even if it is not your fault), you could be sued.
-It is also important to note that consent may be effectively withdrawn during the course of a procedure.
+The guidance on communicating risk to patients is vague, but if you don't follow the correct procedure for obtaining informed consent from a patient and the treatment is not successful (even if it is not your fault), you could be sued.
+It's also important to note that consent may be effectively withdrawn during the course of a procedure.
 For example, if a patient asks you to stop during a procedure due to pain or discomfort, continuing would then constitute assault or negligence.
-To reduce the risk of a claim being made against you resulting from a treatment you have performed, there are two key principles that you must follow:
+To reduce the risk of a claim being made against you resulting from a treatment you have carried out, there are two key principles that you must follow:

 Here are a few other tips to help you when taking consent:

-In the event of a complaint or formal claim being made against you, the paperwork and digital records that you complete with your patient during the consenting process will be used as evidence in your defence.
+If a complaint or formal claim is made against you, the aesthetic consent form along with any other paperwork and digital records that you complete with your patient during the consenting process will be used as evidence in your defence.
 This documentation should therefore be as thorough as possible and you need to be able to locate it easily, if required.

 A patient has three years and four months to make a formal claim against you.
 This can be in the form of a solicitor’s letter or direct request for compensation.
 If you have only seen the patient once and don’t receive notification of a claim until three years later, then you will need to rely on your documentation to remind yourself of the patient and their treatment journey.

 There is no single ‘best way’ of documenting the consenting process, but the more comprehensive your records, the better position you will be in to defend a claim against you.
-In the post-COVID world it is likely that there will be a greater shift to digital forms of documentation.
 Becoming a ‘paperless practitioner’ can help you not only be more organised, but compliant too.

 As the practitioner, it is your responsibility to seek informed consent before carrying out a procedure on a patient.
-Failure to warn a patient about any potential adverse outcomes prior to obtaining their consent puts you at risk of a claim being made against you.
-Making sure that you have a robust consenting and consultation procedure in place, supported by evidence – detailed, signed and dated documentation – is key to minimising this risk and will provide your defence should such a situation arise at a future date.
+Failure to warn a patient about any potential adverse outcomes before obtaining their consent puts you at risk of a claim being made against you.
+Making sure that you have a robust consenting and consultation procedure in place, supported by evidence – detailed, signed and dated documentation – is key to minimising this risk and will provide your defence if ever needed in the future.